• Skip to primary navigation

 • 1½ cups apples peeled, cored and diced (1-2 apples)

-• ½ cup chopped pecans toasted
+• ½ cup pecans chopped and toasted

 Instructions

-• Preheat oven to 350º and prepare an 8×8 baking pan with parchment paper and non-stick cooking spray.
+• Preheat oven to 350º and prepare an 8×8 inch baking pan with parchment paper and non-stick cooking spray.

 • With an electric mixer or hand held, cream the butter and sugar together until smooth.
 Add the egg and mix well.